blakmatrix/node-zendesk/ReadMe.md

 --encoding X
 ```

-They are fairly self-explanatory no-cookies, timeout, proxy, encoding are all options to request. if using debug its reccomended you use `--encoding utf8` or something similar as all you will see is a buffer otherwise in the response.
+They are fairly self-explanatory no-cookies, timeout, proxy, encoding are all options to request. if using debug its recommended you use `--encoding utf8` or something similar as all you will see is a buffer otherwise in the response.

 Because of these command line options you can try a few already from the examples section: